luanraithz/gontacts/readme.md

 ## Gontacts

-Find your last updated contacts on your google accout
+Find your last updated contacts on your google account

 ## Env vars

 ```
+// Google Authentication
 GOOGLE_CLIENT_SECRET=yourgoogleclientsecret
 GOOGLE_CLIENT_ID=yourgoogleclientid
-PORT=3000 <-- default Value
 DOMAIN_URL=http://localhost:3000 <-- defaultValue

 ```

+The app runs on the port `3000` by default, the port can be changed used the `PORT` environment variable.

 ## Scopes used: